hleveillegauvin/sib2humPlugin/README.md

 Work in progress

+## Version 0.10
+* Ties are supported, but assumes at tie is stays in same staff/same voice
+* Added a TrimTabsLeading method, which simplifies the code and fixes some issues where tabs were either an extra tab was present between spines, or a tab car was missing
+* humNewTimeSignatureLine and humNewMeterLine didn't take voices into consideration.
+Fixed.

 ## Version 0.09
 * Keeps track of clef changes throughout the score
 * Fixed an issue with the code that keeps track of new key signatures